rogerjdeangelis/utl-creating-sql-views-and-tables-with-dynamic-or-static-table-references/README.md

 # utl-creating-sql-views-and-tables-with-dynamic-or-static-table-references
     Creating sql views and tables with dynamic or static table references

-    Creating sql views and tables with dynamic or static table references

     Some of these solution only work with the 1980's Classic SAS DMS interface.